 Now that we’ve exported your content from WordPress.com, the next step is to import them into your new site.
 Log into your new WordPress dashboard and go to Tools » Import.

 Next click on Install Now beside WordPress.
 This will install the WordPress importer plugin on your new site.
 Once it’s installed, click Run Importer to activate the plugin.
-It will take you to a page where you’ll be asked to upload your WordPress.com XML file that you’ve downloaded in the previous step.
+It will take you to a page where you’ll be asked to upload the WordPress.com XML file that you downloaded in the previous step.

 Choose the file and click Upload file and import.